OWASP/owasp-mastg/tests/android/MASVS-CODE/MASTG-TEST-0x27-1.md

 - The `WebViewClient` is missing the `shouldOverrideUrlLoading` or `shouldInterceptRequest` handlers
 - The `shouldOverrideUrlLoading` or `shouldInterceptRequest` handlers do not correctly prevent untrusted data from being loaded in the `WebView`

-If the `WebView` does not have a custom `WebViewClient`, then any navigation event will automatically trigger the default browswer.
+If the `WebView` does not have a custom `WebViewClient`, then any navigation event will automatically trigger the default browser.